jessdriscoll/jessdriscoll.github.io/_posts/2002/2002-01-04-reading-log.md

 January 07, 2010
 No Applause--Just Throw Money: The Book That Made Vaudeville Famous by Trav S.D.

+>If Eddie Van Halen had played his guitar the way most magicians do magic, he never would have gotten laid.

+Penn Jillette

 January 12, 2010
 Gasping for Airtime: Two Years in the Trenches of Saturday Night Live by Jay Mohr

+>Saturday Night Live is like an uncle you hate paying for all four years at Harvard.

+Julia Sweeney

 January 16, 2010
 Carter Beats the Devil by Glen David Gold

+>It looked like having your own piece of the world under glass.
+For a long moment, Philo and Pem Farnsworth held each other.
+Their bodies were bathed in the blue light of the screen.
+“Pem, I’d like you to meet television.”

 January 17, 2010
 When Television was Young: The Inside Story with Memories by Legends of the Small Screen by Ed McMahon